Official Recognition of Undergraduate Student Organizations Policy

 - Student organization officers must have a minimum cumulative GPA of 2.5 and be in good non-academic standing.

-- Organizations must choose a full-time University of Dayton faculty or administrative staff member willing to serve as an advisor.
+- Organizations must choose a full-time University of Dayton faculty or staff member willing to serve as an advisor.
 Upon appointment the advisor should be actively involved in the organization's programs and activities.

 - A group should not duplicate the purpose and/or activities of an existing student organization.